turbulent/docker-heap-logrotate/README.md

 This image uses environment variables to override common configuration options.

 The following environment variables are available (listed below with default values):

 ```
 VAR_LOGROTATE_MODE="daily"
 VAR_LOGROTATE_ROTATE="7"
 ```

+## License

+All work found under this repository is licensed under the [Apache License 2.0](LICENSE).